 You may have heard a lot about synthetic oil and how it’s superior to conventional motor oil.
 What about high mileage oil?
-This variety is a bit more obscure, so we thought we’d dedicate a post to it.
 We’ll explain what this oil does and why a mechanic might recommend it in your next oil change.

 What Is High Mileage Oil?